Summer tour highlights in Copenhagen

 Den Røde Cottage holds a star in the Guide Michelin Nordic Cities guide.
 It offers culinary treats a little north of Copenhagen close by the water in idyllic settings.
 Here you can enjoy a cosy evening in the company of modern gourmet food, created by the restaurant’s experienced and reputable chefs.
 Their ambition is to offer an experience based on the generosity of nature, the changing seasons, and the kitchen’s careful preparation of exquisite ingredients.
 Photos: denroedecottage_.dk_

 **Are you a Food Fanatic or a Gastronomic Guru? **Take an in depth tour into Copenhagen's food history.
 The tastings include food enough for a full meal and the 4-hour tour takes you through the oldest parts of Copenhagen as well as around the newer Market halls.
-This optional activity can only be booked with us in conjunction with a Copenhagen tour package.
+This optional activity can only be booked with us in conjunction with a Denmark tour

 In summer, you will struggle to find a better location than this Kayak Bar located literally on the water in between The National Bank, Børsen and Christiansborg.
 These historical surroundings provide the best backdrop for this floating beach, café, and bar.
 This is Copenhagen living at its best!
 Photo: kayakbar_.com_